 Postradiation osteonecrosis and bisphosphonate-associated osteonecrosis are recognized oral complications that may cause pain; clinical presentation may include pain, swelling, and bone exposure.
 Oral GVHD represents a local manifestation of a systemic disease post-HCT that may result in mucosal and arthritic pain.
 Viral reactivation of herpes viruses may cause pain.
 Postherpetic neuralgia may result in chronic pain causing painful dysesthesias in the affected area that may persist for years.

 Treatment of Pain in Cancer Patients

 Pain management should be directed at the diagnoses of etiologic factors, pain mechanisms involved, and pain severity.
-(Refer to the PDQ summary on Pain for more information.)
+(Refer to the PDQ summary on Cancer Pain for more information.)
 Pain mechanisms in cancer include the following:

 Management of pain due to oral mucositis